Yara Australia Pty Ltd. operates the Site and is the controller for the processing of your personal data when you use the Site.

 1. How and when we collect personal data

-We collect information about you when you use the Site and when you otherwise interact with us.
+We collect information about you when you use the Site and when you otherwise interact with us, for example if you are a customer or a supplier of Yara.
 We receive your information from the following sources, depending on how you interact with us:

-· Directly from you: We collect personal data directly from you when you interact with us, and choose to submit certain information to us, such as when you register a profile on our websites, sign up to receive a newsletter, login in to one of our websites or apps, fill out one of our web forms online, make a purchase, place an order or upload information to one of our portals.
+- We collect personal data directly from you when you interact with us, and choose to submit certain information to us, such as when you sign up to receive a newsletter, login in to one of our websites or apps, fill out one of our digital or physical forms, make a purchase, place an order or upload information to one of our portals.

-We may also collect your personal data when we receive an inquiry from you (for example in relation to customer service) and when processing your orders.
+- We may also collect your personal data when we receive an inquiry from you (for example in relation to customer service), when processing your orders and when you attend our fairs or events.
 Note that we are legally required to process some information (such as in relation to certain purchases) and sometimes we must ask you to provide certain information in order to be able to enter into and perform a contract with you.

-On some occasions we conduct online surveys to gain a better understanding of the needs and preferences of our visitors.
+- On some occasions we conduct online surveys to gain a better understanding of the needs and preferences of our users, visitors, contacts, leads and customers for example by measuring customer satisfaction and enriching data through net promoter score.
 Prior to conducting a survey, we will inform you of how we will use your personal data.
-Participating in a survey is voluntary and you are free to participate and provide your consent to the processing.
-You have the right to withdraw your consent at any time by contacting us at firstname.lastname@example.org[JSV2] .
-[YIAU3]
+Participating in a survey is voluntary and where required by applicable law, we will obtain your consent to the processing.
+You have the right to withdraw your consent at any time.

 2. Types of information and data we collect